Streckfus Steamers: The Diamond Jo Line

 Moving freight on steamboats had already been dying as a business for a few decades, but this extended an opportunity.
 Since the packet business was unprofitable, this implied that many steamboat owners were motivated sellers.
 John Streckfus, who had seen his custom-built J.S. go up in flames, purchased a packet fleet from the Diamond Jo Line.
-He applied new capital raised by Streckfus Steamers to purchase of four ships.
-These included the Dubuque and three damaged riverboats: Sidney, a 221-foot sternwheeler; St. Paul, a 300-foot side-wheeler; and another side-wheeler, the 264-foot Quincy.
+He applied new capital raised by Streckfus Steamers to the purchase of four ships–the Dubuque and three damaged riverboats: Sidney, a 221-foot sternwheeler; St. Paul, a 300-foot side-wheeler; and another side-wheeler, the 264-foot Quincy.
 Included in this February 3, 1911 acquisition were docks, shipyards and warehouses.
-Streckfus Steamers paid $200,000 for all of these ships and land-based assets.
+Streckfus Steamers paid $200,000 for the lot.

 Low water on the Mississippi River often sidelined the erstwhile packets for the next five seasons, but Streckfus bided his time by more bond issues and stock sales.
 He and his sons converted the St. Paul, which was fitted to run excursions between by 1917, when it tramped between St. Louis and St. Paul.
 However, Streckfus business was executed at an inconvenient time: the Mississippi River was low due to droughts, and he would not be able to run regular excursions for about five years.
 Some years later, by the 1920s, the Streckfus patriarch had four sons to captain his fleet: Joseph, Vern, Roy, and John Streckfus Jr.

 SS St. Paul

 John Streckus chose for his first conversion the largest of the Diamond Jo steamers, the 300-foot St. Paul.
 The company ran the first excursion for the St. Paul in 1917, and the next year it tramped between St. Louis and its namesake city on the Mississippi.
 The cabin was fitted with electric lights and fans.
 In its third season, the steamer ran aground on a sandbar, though this may have been the only mishap of the season.
 During the 1920s, Streckfus tramped it a bit further south, between the Quad Cities and Cape Girardeau, Missouri areas.
-The next decade, the large steamer plied the Ohio River until it 1930 rebuild.
+The next decade, the large steamer plied the Ohio River until its 1930 rebuild.
 Rechristened Senator, it ran excursions for just a few more years.